 "We are people who normally would not mix.
 But there exists among us a fellowship, a friendliness, and an understanding which is indescribably wonderful."

 (AA Big Book Pg 17)

-The Annual Housecleaning Retreat for AA and Al-Anon was originally organized by members of the current committee.
-The retreat committee has grown and changed over the years and the location has also changed several times but the commitment to service and dedication to the Father of Light has never changed.
+The Annual Housecleaning Retreat for AA and Al-Anon was originally organized by two members of the current committee.
+The retreat committee has grown and changed over the years and the location has also changed several time over the years but the commitment to service and dedication to the Father of Light has never changed.